sitepilot-archive/flight/README.md

 sudo mv flight /usr/local/bin/flight
 ```

-### Updating

-You can update Flight with `sudo flight self-update`, or by repeating the installation steps.

 ## Getting Started

 Run `flight init` to create a Flight configuration file in the current project folder.
 This file contains the